carterdugan/CPong/README.md

 # CPong
-A simple version of pong written in C. Just a small project I made in about an hour to experiment with CSFML.
+"A simple version of pong written in C. Just a small project I made in about an hour to experiment with CSFML."

+...

+Well, at least that is how it started out.
+I am actively working on adding features just for the sake of adding them.

 # Requirements
 CSFML v2.5.1